-- All registered companies must be tourism employers that operate in British Columbia (i.e. tourists represent a majority of your client base) AND your primary business must belong to one of the five tourism sectors: Accommodation, Food and Beverage Services, Recreation and Entertainment, Transportation and Travel Services
+- All registered companies must be tourism employers that operate in British Columbia and the Yukon (i.e. tourists represent a majority of your client base) AND your primary business must belong to one of the five tourism sectors: Accommodation, Food and Beverage Services, Recreation and Entertainment, Transportation and Travel Services

 - HR companies hiring on behalf of their tourism clients should register as Other.

 - Training institutions looking to submit career events should register as Other.

 - Updated March 20, 2020: Healthcare employers, such as care homes and retirement residences that operate outside of the tourism sectors, can post their positions on the go2HR Job Board.
 Click here for “How to post healthcare jobs”.

 - Third-party suppliers that service tourism businesses, such as software companies, laundry services, consultants and brokers, cannot post their job openings on the go2HR Job Board.